Brilliant Minds: Was Oliver Wolf Sacks Gay or Bisexual in Real Life?

 Oliver Sacks Struggled With His Sexuality For Most of His Life

 For many years, Oliver Sacks lived alone and never married.
 Although he continued to explore the depths of the human mind through his work as a neurologist and his numerous books, Sacks was contending with his own internal dilemmas.
 He never shared details about his personal life until 2015, when he openly acknowledged being gay through his autobiography ‘On the Movie: A Life.’
-He revealed that owing to several heartbreaks in his past and a case of shyness, he remained celibate for around 35 years since his forties.
-In truth, the celebrated medicine practitioner and author was suffering from a case of homophobia directed toward himself.
+He revealed that owing to several heartbreaks in his past and a case of shyness, he remained celibate for around 35 years since his 40s.
+In truth, the celebrated medicine practitioner and author revealed he was suffering from a case of homophobia directed toward himself.

 Image Credit: ITVS/YouTube

 In 2008, when he was 75, Sacks began a friendship with New York Times contributor Bill Hayes, who was 47 at the time.
 The two met each other after Sacks read Hayes’ book ‘The Anatomist’ and sent him a letter revealing his appreciation of the text.
 Eventually, their bond transitioned from friendship into love.
 Hayes explained, “It was as unexpected for me as it was for him.
 I was not moving to New York expecting to fall in love with Oliver Sacks.”
-A few months before he passed away, Sacks wrote in a New York Times report, “It is up to me now to choose how to live out the months that remain to me.
+A few months before he passed away from cancer in 2015, Sacks wrote in a New York Times report, “It is up to me now to choose how to live out the months that remain to me.
 I have to live in the richest, deepest, most productive way I can.”

 For Sacks, his acceptance of his identity as a gay man came at a very late stage in life.
 Prior to that, the neurologist went through huge periods of turmoil that left him doubting himself and labeling his sexuality as a flaw of some kind.
-Hayes added his own opinion on the topic by saying, “I think he really regretted the years he spent really struggling with his sexuality, and, as he says in the film, his own internalized homophobia.
+Hayes added his own opinion on the topic by saying, “I think he really regretted the years he spent really struggling with his sexuality, and as he says in the film, his own internalized homophobia.
 I met Oliver at a time in his life when he was really at peace with himself, but the one thing that he had not really dealt with was romantic love and being in a relationship.
 It was amazing and delightful to see him explore that as a man in his late 70s and early 80s.”

 Sacks’ Conflict With His Sexuality is an Intrinsic Part of His Fictional Counterpart